clamsproject/mmif/README.md

 List of things to do when creating a new version:

 - [ ] Update the `VERSION` file.
-- [ ] Run the build.py script.
-This will automatically do the following:
+- [ ] Run `build.py`.
+This will:
-  - Collect all changes (schema, vocabulary and specifications)
-  - Update `specifications/index.md` to replace version numbers.
-  - Update all the sample files so they all have the right version number.
+  - Copy the specification and schema to `docs/VERSION/`.
+  - Substitute `$VERSION` in specification and sample files.
   - Update VERSIONS list in `docs/_config.yml`.
-  - Update `docs/index.md` (date at the bottom).
-- [ ] Test all examples to see whether they match the schema.
-- [ ] Check all pages
+- [ ] Check all pages.
 - [ ] Final updates to `CHANGELOG.md`.
-- [ ] Submit all changes (including ones that were made automatically, like the changes to the config file in the documentation directory) and merge to the main branch.
+- [ ] Submit all changes and merge to the main branch.